openstack-infra/system-config/doc/source/irc.rst

 Join #openstack-infra if you have any trouble with any of these commands.

-NOTE: Channel admin should issue the access commands above BEFORE adding channel to gerritbot and accessbot, otherwise Jenkins will fail tests.
+NOTE: Channel admin should issue the access commands above BEFORE adding channel to gerritbot and accessbot, otherwise Zuul will fail tests.

 Meetbot
 =======